-A plastic coating is applied to coil springs when they are made to reduce the risk of corrosion.
-Over time, contact between coils as the spring is repeatedly compressed in service can cause damage to this coating.
+A plastic coating is applied to coil springs when they’re made but contact between coils as the spring is repeatedly compressed in service can damage this coating.

-We've checked with other motoring clubs across Europe too.
-Italy, Portugal and Spain have seen no change in the number of coil spring failures but the German club, ADAC has reported the same increase in spring breakage experienced in this country.
+- Breakdown clubs in Italy, Portugal and Spain haven’t seen an increase in the number of coil spring failures but the German club, ADAC has.
 Roads aren't salted in winter in southern European countries.

-Fitting spring catchers also adds an appreciable amount to the cost of assembly.
+- Fitting spring catchers adds a fair bit to the cost of assembly too.

-During winter and early spring, a regular clean underneath the car with a hose or pressure washer might help extend spring life.
+A regular clean underneath your car with a hose or pressure washer during winter and early spring might help extend spring life.